 In 1996, Ms. Lynn started her first design company, VainNotion, Inc. As the pace of technology picked up, so did her projects.
 She divided her time by teaching at the Art Institute of Seattle and working with technology clients.
 From 1996 to 1998, she designed prototypes for the Microsoft Future Home, including the SmartFridge and WebPhone.
 The Future Home is part of Microsoft’s Consumer Appliance Group, whose prototypes provide vision for emerging technologies, and help Microsoft identify business opportunities in the consumer market.

 By late 2000, her client list had grown to include companies like Real Networks, Design Intelligence and Onvia.com.
 In 2002, Fullplay Media contacted Ms. Lynn to develop the user interface for a WinCE-based consumer device that hoped to alter how many Americans make buying decisions at music stores.
 The personal listening and viewing station, found exclusively at FYE outlets, allowed an individual to scan any in-store video, CD-Rom and DVD title and sample the artistic material.
 Over 10,000 units were later deployed to nationwide FYE retail stores.

 The Path to Cause Related Activism

 In January 2007, Colleen Lynn joined the 2008 Washington State grassroots Obama campaign and created the visual design for the group’s website.
 It was her first step into social activism and a shoe that proved a good fit.
 Later that same year, after suffering a vicious dog attack in her neighborhood, she started DogsBite.org, a public education website about dangerous dogs.
-DogsBite.org has since grown into a national dog bite victims’ advocacy group, widely cited by the U.S. media with nearly a quarter of a million page views per month.
+DogsBite.org has since grown into a national dog bite victims’ advocacy group, widely cited by the U.S. media with nearly half a million page views per month.